 Dick Pound, senior member of the International Olympic Committee (IOC)

 Tokyo 2020?
-There is nothing to do
+There's nothing to be done

 A point of no return